joehannes-jobs-zz/webtrekk/literature/bootstrap.md

 ## Routing

-Now those pages don't only need a config, they also need templates, so let's import those _pug_-templates (Pug is the successor of jade, a templating engine which is to HTML just what _Sass_ is to _CSS_)
+Now those pages don't only need a configuration, they also need templates, so let's import those _pug_-templates!
+(Pug is the successor of jade, a templating engine which is to HTML just what _Sass_ is to _CSS_)
-Then, let's declare the routes
+Then, let's declare the routes!

 ```js
 	import OverviewPageTpl from "/build/views/overview.pug";